1noro/apod-dybg-py/README.md

 # Astronomy Picture Of the Day DYBG ![](https://raw.githubusercontent.com/boot1110001/apod-dybg-py/master/media/icons/24x24/apod-dybg-py.png)
-Script to change daily the wallpaper of your GNOME Shell for the photo of the "Astronomy Picture of the Day" (https://apod.nasa.gov) or the "Amateur Astronomy Picture of the Day" (http://www.aapodx2.com) according to your preference.
+Script to change daily the wallpaper of your GNOME Shell for the photo of the "[Astronomy Picture of the Day](https://apod.nasa.gov)" or the "[Amateur Astronomy Picture of the Day](http://www.aapodx2.com)" according to your preference.

-This version is a Python rewrite of my previous project written in BASH (https://github.com/boot1110001/apod-dybg).
+This version is a Python rewrite of my [previous project written in BASH](https://github.com/boot1110001/apod-dybg).

 In the future I would like to add support for more desktop environments (starting with XFCE).